 Department of Public Health

-The Health Department mission is to protect, promote, and preserve the health of the citizens and communities of Stanly County.
+To protect, promote, and preserve the health of the citizens and communities of Stanly County.

 Public Health in Action is a community media outreach effort by Stanly County Health Department and Stanly Community College to inform the public about public health services and topics.
 These programs can be accessed here.